Classical IO

 - one can think of

-as a pipe linking the two, data goes in one end, is transformed and comes out the other end.
-Therefore even for large files, the memory usage is small. interact :: (String -> String) -> IO ()
+StringbetweenreadFileandwriteFileas a pipe linking the two, data goes in one end, is transformed and comes out the other end.
+Therefore even for large files, the memory usage is small. interact :: (String -> String) -> IO ()reads from standard input, applies the function to the input, and writes the result to standard output.1 2 3

 main = interact (map toUpper) -- runghc toUpper.hs < input.txt > output.txt -- redirect input and output -- runghc toUpper.hs -- ENTER will output the result and wait for more input